BitMystic/simple-cmd-app/README.md

-# Simple Command Line app to search files by extention
+# Simple Command Line app to search and list files by extention

 that:
 - prints search and counts number of files in a directory or sub-directory given a search term